exploration & production in europe

 looking to the future

 Chevron holds a nonoperated interest in the Clair Field, one of the United Kingdom’s largest hydrocarbon resources.
 The Clair Field is being developed in phases.
 Clair Phase 1 was sanctioned in 2001 as a single, fixed platform with production and processing facilities.
 First production was achieved in 2005.
 The second phase, the $9 billion Clair Ridge Project, is designed to have a capacity of 120,000 barrels of crude oil and 100 million cubic feet of natural gas per day.
-The project was sanctioned in 2011, and first oil is expected in 2018.
+The project was sanctioned in 2011, and first oil was achieved in November 2018.
 Proved reserves have been recognized for the Clair Ridge Project, which is expected to produce more than 600 million incremental barrels until 2050.